Why Early Childhood?

 - Early childhood teachers in private and family settings often make below the minimum wage.

 - Many teachers need more training, support, and resources to develop the skills needed to support young children’s cognitive and social development.

 - Children spend too much time in activities that do not maximize their learning and development.

-- The COVID-19-related school closures and loss of ECE programs have resulted in many more young children losing access to essential early learning opportunities.
-Notably in 2020, preschool enrollment decline was 4 times larger for children from low-income backgrounds, and larger among children that were Black or Hispanic.
+- The COVID-19-related school closures and subsequent loss of ECE programs have resulted in many more young children losing access to essential early learning opportunities.

 An investment in the early years of life is one of the best investments we can make